angelajholden/template/README.md

 ---

-## Deploy to Heroku
+### Deploy to Heroku

-This can be easily deployed to Heroku as a `php` app.
+Static projects can be deployed to Heroku as a `php` app with this hack.

 ```php
 <?php